irisshrestha/IFOA-exam-data-scraper/README.md

-# IFOA-exam-data-scraper
+# IFOA exam data scraper
 Extract IFoA exam pass marks and rates from their examiner reports into a clean CSV.

 Final output CSV with information up to April 2025 exams in Outputs/clean_data.csv

-Below is further information about the process.
+Below is further information about the code.

 --------------------------------------------------------------------------------------------------------------
 This project uses the following python scripts to extract the information.